 Team Categories

-1. Excellence in Career Development
+1. Excellence in AI-Enabled Workforce Transformation (NEW)

 2. Excellence in Change Leadership Strategy

-This award recognises an organisation that demonstrated excellence in implementing strategic plans to address and drive organisational transformation.
-Entrants should showcase how their HR teams contributed to the redesign of key processes aligned with the business objectives, thus strengthening the organisation’s growth.
 Judges will look for how the transformation projects empowered employees to embrace the new vision while minimising any potential negative impacts.

 3. Excellence in Compensation & Benefits